Meir Rauch

-Meir Rauch (15 October 1909 – 1 August 1983) chess master, born in Zolynia, Poland.
+Meir Rauch (15 October 1909 – 1 August 1983) was a Polish-born Israeli chess master.

+Meir Rauch was born in Zolynia, Poland.

-In August–September 1939, he played for the Palestinian team in the 8th Chess Olympiad on the first reserve board (won 4, lost 2 and drew 7) in Buenos Aires.
+In August–September 1939, he played in the 8th Chess Olympiad on the first reserve board (won 4, lost 2 and drew 7) in Buenos Aires.
 When World War II broke out, Rauch, along with many other participants of that Olympiad, decided to stay permanently in Argentina.

-He emigrated to Israel in 1945.
+He immigrated to Israel in 1945.

 Around 1960 Rauch was still a member of the Réti chess club in Tel Aviv.
 He held the Israeli record for a blindfold simultaneous game (8 players).